How to Sharpen Drill Bits with a File (6 Steps)

 A Few Things to Know About Drill Bits

-Before starting the sharpening process, you should learn a few things about the drill bits.
-Understanding the drill bit structure will help you a lot during this demonstration.
+Before starting the sharpening process, you should know a few things about drill bits.
+Understanding the drill bit structure will help during this demonstration.

-Important: Here, I’m only explaining the parts related to this guide.
-So, all these three parts are located at the bottom of the drill bit body.
+Important: I’m only explaining the parts related to this guide.
+All these three parts are located at the bottom of the drill bit body.

 cutting lips